-This bill proposes several updates to the current statutes regarding autonomous vehicles in Arizona.
+This bill proposes several updates to the Arizona Revised Statutes regarding autonomous vehicles.
 It introduces new definitions for "autonomous vehicle" and "human safety operator," while also modifying the existing definition of "on-demand autonomous vehicle network" to remove references to "fully" autonomous vehicles.
 The bill repeals section 28-9705 and adds new provisions that restrict the transportation of passengers and goods by autonomous vehicles unless a human safety operator is present to monitor and intervene if necessary.
-Additionally, it clarifies that counties, cities, or towns cannot impose taxes or fees on autonomous vehicles or their operators.
+Additionally, it clarifies that counties, cities, or towns cannot impose taxes or fees on autonomous vehicles or their operators, while also ensuring that the Department of Transportation and the Department of Public Safety are the only agencies authorized to enforce these regulations.

 Statutes affected: